4 stages of receding hairline

 Medications

 Minoxidil (Rogaine) is an OTC topical medication that can help slow down hair loss and stimulate hair growth.
 Finasteride (Propecia) is a medication for men only and works by blocking the hormone dihydrotestosterone (DHT), which is associated with hair loss.
+The reason finasteride should not be used by women is due to the risk of birth defects.

 Hair Transplantation